 \section{Abstract}

-The engulfment of substellar bodies (SBs) such as brown dwarfs and planets has been invoked as a possible explanation for the presence of SBs orbiting subdwarfs and white dwarfs, rapidly rotating giants, and lithium-rich giants.
-We perform three-dimensional hydrodynamical simulations of the flow in the vicinity of an SB engulfed in a stellar envelope.
-We model the SB as a rigid body with a reflective boundary because it cannot accrete.
+The engulfment of substellar bodies (SBs, such as brown dwarfs and planets) by giant stars is a possible explanation for rapidly rotating giants, lithium-rich giants, and the presence of SBs in close orbits around subdwarfs and white dwarfs.
+We simulate the flow in the vicinity of an engulfed SB in three-dimensional hydrodynamics.
+We model the SB as a rigid body with a reflective surface because it cannot accrete.
 This reflective boundary changes the flow morphology to resemble that of engulfed compact objects with outflows.
-We measure the drag coefficients for the ram pressure and gravitational drag forces acting on the SB, and use them to integrate its trajectory during engulfment.
-We find that SB engulfment can increase the stellar luminosity of a $1M_\odot$ star by up to a few orders of magnitude for timescales of up to a few thousand years when the star is $\approx10R_\odot$ and up to a few decades at the tip of the red giant branch.
-We find that no SBs can eject the envelope of a $1M_\odot$ star before it evolves to $\approx10R_\odot$.
-In contrast, SBs as small as $\approx10M_\text{Jup}$ can eject the envelope at the tip of the red giant branch, shrinking their orbits by several orders of magnitude in the process.
-The numerical framework we introduce here can be used to study the dynamics of planetary engulfment in a simplified setting that captures the physics of the flow at the scale of the SB.
+We measure the drag coefficients for the ram pressure and gravitational drag forces acting on the SB, and use them to integrate its trajectory inside the star.
+We find that engulfment can increase the luminosity of a \(1M_\odot\) star by up to a few orders of magnitude.
+The time for the star to return to its original luminosity is up to a few thousand years when the star has evolved to \(\approx10R_\odot\) and up to a few decades at the tip of the red giant branch.
+No SBs can eject the envelope of a \(1M_\odot\) star before it evolves to \(\approx10R_\odot\), if the orbit of the SB is the only energy source contributing to the ejection.
+In contrast, SBs as small as \(\approx10M_\text{Jup}\) can eject the envelope at the tip of the red giant branch.
+The numerical framework we introduce here can be used to study planetary engulfment in a simplified setting that captures the physics of the flow at the scale of the SB\@.